IT4smart/ConfigurationPage/ConfigPage/README.md

 - TODO: actually with nm-applet the ehternet must be selected, after adding a new ethernet-possibility.
 Maybe this is an individual problem, because of some installed services, but controll this

+- Execute:
+	Important: needs to be executed in its own folder. otherwise the relative paths don't work

 - Compile: